For Collectors and History Buffs

 I started to look around and fill in the set.
 Then I bought other Snap on period tools.
 I found a chart to date these tools.
 I started buying old catalogs.
 I wanted to know what was available and very little was written down.
 No resource, no master list, no book exists on.
 This was in 2003.

 The outline of the picture is fairly complete now.
 We know the start and finish and the scope of the tools over this period.
 Some of the details are well done, others untouched.
 For example – there is no torque wrench or distributor wrench sections.
 This site is limited to 1923 – 1970, it is an arbitrary ending point.
+Then pushed to 1980, another arbitrary end point.
+Now I am looking for Catalogs between 1980-1990.
 My interest is in old tools, even though I have a complete set of newer Snap on tools as well.
-I just cut it off at 1970.
+I just cut it off at 1970, then 1980, and now it is growing again.

 People like you make “collectingsnapon” work.
 Where I had or have access to the actual tools – I used them in this site.
 People sent their photos and I used these too.
 There have been a lot of discussions about “who, what, when, where and why”.
 In some cases I have had 10 or 20 copies of a tool in front of me, other times, not a single copy.
 Other people have proofed large parts of this site – and their aid has been invaluable. .
 (The spelling mistakes are still 100% mine) More feedback and pictures still directly adds to the site and the whole body of information.
 I want your comments and photos.